 A Journal of Medieval and Renaissance Studies

-Comitatus, the graduate journal sponsored by the UCLA Center for Medieval and Renaissance Studies, publishes articles by new scholars working in any field of the Middle Ages or Renaissance.
+Comitatus, the CMRS-sponsored journal for and by graduate students and recent PhDs, publishes articles in any field of the Middle Ages or Renaissance.
 The annual journal is distributed internationally to libraries and individuals and is part of the Project MUSE online collection.

 Submissions to volume 46 (2015) are due on February 1, 2015.